Siegel-Lab/BioSmoother/README.md

 Smoother is an interactive analysis and visualization software for contact mapping data.

 ## Quick Start

+First, install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html "conda install page") on your machine if you don't have it already.

 create & activate a new environment (optional)
 ```